d-vandyshev/zabbix-screens-generator/README.md

 With this instance on Heroku you can create screens if your Zabbix server is accessible from the Internet.

 _The app is deployed on a free dyno.
 Free dynos will sleep after a half hour of inactivity.
 This causes a delay of a few seconds for the first request upon waking.
-Subsequent requests will perform normally_
+Subsequent requests will perform much faster_

 ## Installation